Quanta Computer

 Venture Round in 2000

-Alventive is a mechanical CAD software developer located in Santa Clara, California.
-The company focuses on creating business-to-business software that enables various stakeholders, including internal departments, suppliers, channels, partners, and customers, to actively participate in product creation and innovation.
-By facilitating collaboration among these groups, Alventive aims to enhance innovation and strengthen its clients' competitive positions in their respective markets.
+Alventive is a mechanical CAD software developer based in Santa Clara, California.
+The company specializes in creating business-to-business software that empowers various stakeholders, including internal departments, suppliers, partners, and customers, to actively participate in product creation and innovation.
+By facilitating collaboration among these groups, Alventive aims to enhance the capabilities of its clients, enabling them to strengthen their position in the market.

 Transmeta